ExpandTeam/expand-app/README.md

 Installing `expand-app` for development is most simple.
 We use [`npm`](https://www.npmjs.com/get-npm) for package management, [`git`](https://git-scm.com/downloads) for collaborative mangement and [`nodejs`](https://nodejs.org) as our main programming language, all of which you must install to use `expand-app`.
 Below is the way to install all required files for `expand-app`.

+## external dependencies (required)

+Development of Expand on macOS requires [`XCode`](https://itunes.apple.com/us/app/xcode/id497799835?mt=12) to properly run, build and install dependencies for development.
+Install and run XCode (and download the add'l components once it asks) from the *App Store* to properly build the server and client.

 ## npm and git installation (required)

 ```sh